awsdocs/aws-transit-gateway-guide/doc_source/how-transit-gateways-work.md

 ## Availability Zones<a name="tgw-az-overview"></a>

 When you attach a VPC to a transit gateway, you must enable one or more Availability Zones to be used by the transit gateway to route traffic to resources in the VPC subnets\.
 To enable each Availability Zone, you specify exactly one subnet\.
 The transit gateway places a network interface in that subnet using one IP address from the subnet\.
 After you enable an Availability Zone, traffic can be routed to all subnets in that Availability Zone, not just the specified subnet\.
-Resources that reside in Availability Zones where there is no transit gateway attachment will not be able to reach the transit gateway\.
+Resources that reside in Availability Zones where there is no transit gateway attachment cannot reach the transit gateway\.

 We recommend that you enable multiple Availability Zones to ensure availability\.

 **Using appliance mode support**
-By default, when a transit gateway routes traffic between VPC attachments, it keeps traffic in the same Availability Zone that it originated from until it reaches its destination\.
-Traffic crosses Availability Zones between attachments only if there is an Availability Zone failure or if there are no subnets associated with a VPC attachment in that Availability Zone\.
-If you plan to configure a stateful network appliance in your VPC, you can enable appliance mode support for that VPC attachment\.
-This ensures that the transit gateway continues to use the same Availability Zone for that VPC attachment for the lifetime of a flow of traffic between source and destination\.
+If you plan to configure a stateful network appliance in your VPC, you can enable appliance mode support for the VPC attachment in which the appliance is located\.
+This ensures that the transit gateway uses the same Availability Zone for that VPC attachment for the lifetime of a flow of traffic between source and destination\.
 It also allows the transit gateway to send traffic to any Availability Zone in the VPC, as long as there is a subnet association in that Availability Zone\.
-For more information and an example, see [Example: Appliance in a shared services VPC](transit-gateway-appliance-scenario.md)\.
+For more information, see [Example: Appliance in a shared services VPC](transit-gateway-appliance-scenario.md)\.

 ## Routing<a name="tgw-routing-overview"></a>